dionyziz/aft-sib/index.md

 * Please use Portable Document Format (.pdf).
-* You must use the LIPIcs format (see [https://www.dagstuhl.de/en/publishing/series/details/LIPIcs](https://www.dagstuhl.de/en/publishing/series/details/LIPIcs))
+* You must use the [LIPIcs](https://www.dagstuhl.de/en/publishing/series/details/LIPIcs) format
 * Submissions are limited to twelve (12) pages, excluding appendices and references.
 Appendices and references are unlimited.
 * Papers must be anonymized by omitting the author names in the pdf.
 Author names will be recorded in HotCRP but not displayed to the reviewers.
 * If you have any conflict of interest with a member of the program committee, please note it in the designated section of the HotCRP submission form.